George Buddy Król

 Essays 2003-04

 The Arts Festival was over, and the heat of August dominated.
 I was trying to arrange a week off to take the boys camping this year.
-As usual, my growing reputation seems to take me well beyond State College.
+As usual, my reputation seems to take me well beyond State College.

 "Bud, How'd you like to go to New York next week?"